milimarg/Epitech-Bundle/README.md

 # Epitech Bundle

-All Epitech projects I've done in Tek1 and Tek2.
+All Epitech projects I've done from TEK1 to TEK3.